kepegram/Jetset-3.0/README.md

 # Jetset

-Jetset is an AI-powered travel app built with **React Native** and **Expo**, designed to make trip planning effortless.
-By analyzing users' travel preferences, the app delivers tailored destination suggestions and comprehensive itineraries.
-With its smart technology and user-focused approach, Jetset redefines the travel planning experience.
+Jetset is a modern travel scrapbook app built with **React Native** and **Expo**, designed to help travelers capture, organize, and preserve their travel memories.
+The app transforms your adventures into beautiful digital scrapbooks with photos, descriptions, and organized trip entries.

-The app leverages powerful APIs and a robust tech stack to provide precise global destination mapping, personalized travel plans, and seamless trip organization.
-Whether you're exploring new places or revisiting old favorites, Jetset is your perfect travel companion.
+With its intuitive interface and powerful organization features, Jetset makes it easy to document every moment of your journey.
+Whether you're exploring new destinations or revisiting old favorites, Jetset helps you create lasting memories that you can cherish forever.

 ---